chestercodes/gitpitch-talks/full-stack-development/PITCHME.md

 SAFE and Fabulous allow code sharing across platforms

-DTOs, validation, server responses, some app logic can be shared.
+Domain, DTOs, Validation, some app logic can be shared.

 ---